-Policy CT-3nn: Expand the Develop a Guaranteed Ride Home Program for those County workers and employees of other employers with participating programs who regularly bicycle, walk, vanpool, carpool, or use transit for their trip to work or school.
-The program would encourages use of alternative transportation modes by providing free transportation in the event of personal emergencies, illness, or unscheduled overtime.
+Policy CT-3nn: Develop a Guaranteed Ride Program for County workers and employees of other employers with participating programs who regularly bicycle, walk, vanpool, carpool, or use transit for their trip to work.
+The program would encourage use of alternative transportation modes by providing free transportation in the event of personal emergencies, illness, or unscheduled overtime.
 (GP2020)